rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 </setup>
 ```

-This will cause creation of 100 users which are evenly distributed over the roles.
+This will cause the creation of 100 users which are evenly distributed over the roles.

 ### Null references

-If you want to generate only null values, you can reduce the declaration to a **name** and **nullQuota="1"** element:
+If you want to generate only null values, you can reduce the declaration to a `name` and `nullQuota="1"` element:

 ```xml